nocworx/phpcs/README.md

 # NocWorx PHP Coding Standard

+1. This has been updated to reflect adherence to PSR12.
+Some legacy Sniffs are still supported, these will be removed over time.
-1. Indention: always 2 spaces
+- Indention: always 4 spaces
 - Always place opening brace on same line of block declaration
-- Indent all block bodies one level (2 spaces)
+- Indent all block bodies one level (4 spaces)
 - Closing brace of any block is -2 spaces from the body's indention and on its own line (exceptions for `else`, `elseif`, `do-while`, and multiline function call/declaration)
 - Function calls or declarations needing multiple lines, follow indention guidelines for blocks.
 The opening brace for a declaration appears on the same line as the closing paranthesis.
 - Line length: 120